DynamoDS/DynamoPrimer/11_Web_Experience/publishing_files.md

 When you are ready to publish your file, select “Publish Customizer” from the File menu.
 Enter a description of your file and any instructions needed to get started.
 Once your file is published, you can send a link to anyone with an Autodesk account.

+###Managing Published Files

+To manage your published scripts, visit https://dynamo.autodesk.com and sign in to your account.
+Select “Manage” from the drop down in the top right.
+On this page, you can edit, share, or delete customizers that you have already published.